skip to content

 Wednesday, May 12, 2010

-• Organization: Public Interest Law Alliance
+• Public Interest Law Alliance

 Pro Bono Net is partnering with Martindale-Hubbell Connected to promote pro bono.
 Below is the latest in a series of guest blog posts on Pro Bono Net's Connected group, contributed by Jo Kenny of the Dublin-based Public Interest Law Alliance.
 Join Connected to read the rest of the series and to join the online conversation.